BREAKING NEWS

 Doris Walkerinski rings the register at the drive-through counter of a McDonald’s on State Street.
 She learns, much to the disappointment of her illegitimate daughter, Susan, that McDonald’s Corporate has decided all restaurants across the state will remain open on Thanksgiving Day.
 Doris will need to pull a double-shift and cancel her plans to watch the parade from the restaurant parking lot with her little girl.

 Fred Gailstert, Walkerinski’s next door neighbor in the horrific Cabrini-Green tenement on Chicago’s North Side, is a former Wall Street lobbyist who’s been unemployed since 2007.
-Although charming, generous and charismatic, Gailstert suffers a variety of sex and drug addictions, lives in a constant state of decline and insists that Santa Claus will reappear in a Second Coming to rival that of Christ’s.
+Although charming, generous and charismatic, Gailstert suffers from a variety of sex- and drug-related addictions.
+He lives in a constant state of decline and insists that Santa Claus will reappear in a Second Coming to rival that of Christendom’s messiah.
 When Kris Kringle comes, according to Gailstert, it will be to right all the wrongs visited upon the economy by greedy men.
-In Gailstert’s prophetic soliloquies, a Germanic demon called Knecht Ruprecht accompanies St. Nick on his holiday errands, but with the sole purpose of doling out punishments, as the character explains in song:
+In Gailstert’s prophetic soliloquies, a Germanic demon called Knecht Ruprecht accompanies St. Nick on his holiday errands, yet with the sole purpose of doling out punishments, as the character explains in song:

 The bad, the sad, the sinful and corrupt;